-If your employment terminates before you have completed five years of Credited Service, you will forfeit your right to any pension plan benefits.
+If your employment terminates before you have completed 5 years of Credited Service, you will forfeit your right to any Pension Plan benefits.

-Credited Service And Severance From Service
+Credited Service and Severance from Service

-Credited Service (as defined in the Glossary) generally means the time you work for the Company (or a prior Management and Operating Contractor that sponsored the Plan).
-It may also include time with entities which are related to the Company (or a prior Management and Operating Contractor) or as a Leased Employee.
-However, that Credited Service does not count for purposes of determining the amount of your benefit, and therefore does not add to your Pension Service Credit.
+Credited Service (as defined in the Glossary) generally means the time you work for the Company (or a prior management and operating contractor that sponsored the Plan).
+It may also include time with entities that are related to the Company (or a prior management and operating contractor) or as a Leased Employee.
+However, that Credited Service does not count for purposes of determining the amount of your benefit and, therefore, does not add to your Pension Service Credit.

-A severance from service occurs:
+A severance from service occurs

-- The day you quit, retire, are discharged, or die - One year after your first day of absence due to layoff, or, if earlier, the first day after recall if you fail to return to work - One year after your first day of absence while on an approved leave, or, if earlier, the first day after the final day of leave if you fail to return to work
+- the day you quit, retire, are discharged, or die; - one year after your first day of absence due to layoff, or, if earlier, the first day after recall if you fail to return to work; or - 1 year after your first day of absence while on an approved leave, or, if earlier, the first day after the final day of leave if you fail to return to work.

-If you are reemployed within one year of your date of severance and you were vested at the time of termination, you will receive Credited Service and Company Service for your period of severance, and your prior service will be restored.
+If you are reemployed within 1 year of your date of severance and you were vested at the time of termination, you will receive Credited Service and Company Service for your period of severance, and your prior service will be restored.

-If you are reemployed more than one year after your date of severance and you were vested as of that date, your prior Credited Service and Company Service will be restored automatically upon reemployment, regardless of your period of severance.

-In any event, you will not earn Credited Service or Company Service during a period of severance lasting one year or more.
+Generally, if you are reemployed more than 1 year after your date of severance and you were vested as of that date, your prior Credited Service and Company Service will be restored automatically upon reemployment, regardless of your period of severance.
+You will not earn Credited Service or Company Service during a period of severance lasting 1 year or more.
 In no instance will Pension Service Credit be granted during a period of severance.